Staying in your own home

 You may want to arrange your own services and not be assessed.
 If so, we can give you advice about this, please contact our Adult Social Care Team.

-Or you might want to go straight to arranging your own support (including arranging to purchase your own items of equipment) using the Adult directory of support.
+Or you might want to go straight to arranging your own support (including arranging to purchase your own items of equipment) using the FIS Directory.

 Remember that anyone is entitled to some advice and information from adult social care but you can check your potential eligibility for a service as per above.